mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 - How many positions have you applied for?
 - If the company's culture is public, read and learn it.
 - Be able to talk about any items on the CV.

+### Questions I got Asked

+- If you could take 2 people from your past jobs for your new role, who would they be?
+Describe them.
+- What's the thing you're most proud of?
+- Which are the 3 most important things you're looking for in your new role?
+- In which situation/role would you like to be in 5 years?